max1020/iap-drupalgap/README.md

 ```
 If you get an invalid product, this might help: http://troybrant.net/blog/2010/01/invalid-product-ids/

+<b>NOTES:</b>

-6. create a sandbox user (yes, you need to fill in a secret question)
+- In order to order/buy something you need to create a sandbox user (yes, you need to fill in a secret question)

-- You cannot order something without a sandbox user.
 - You need a physical device to make a purchase.
 - When you have mutliple user buying something with the same device, an alert popup asking other user to login is called.

-<b>App Store, Drupal 7 and DrupalGap</b>

-Cordova IAP plugin: https://github.com/j3k0/cordova-plugin-purchase (install with cordova plugin add cc.fovea.cordova.purchase)
+This seems to be only a sandbox issue.

 <b>B) Drupal 7</b>